ty64 Commodore 64 emulator

 Quick restore of quick save.
 Pressing a button will immediately restore the quick save version.
 The function is also available with the F9 key.

-Insert a D64 file (disk) into the disk drive.
-If there is a disk in it, clicking on the icon will show the disk directory.
-The files in the list can be loaded by clicking on them.
+Shows the status of the 1541 floppy drive.
+You can insert a floppy disk (d64 file) into the disk drive or remove the floppy.
+If there is a disk in the drive, the popup also lists the disk directory.
+The PRG files in the list can be loaded by clicking on them.

 Open the graphical keyboard.
 If you can't find a C64 key on your keyboard, you can press it on this virtual C64 keyboard.